LLM-Empowered Agentic MAC Protocols: A Dynamic Stackelberg Game Approach: System Model and Problem Formulation

 where $\gamma\in [0,1]$ is the discount factor.
 Conversely, the leader's utility $F\subscriptbst$ aligns with the system-level objectives, defined as a weighted sum of the average user throughput and inter-user fairness:

-where the weighting factor $\varepsilon$ controls the trade-off with fairness, which is quantified using Jain's Fairness Index (JFI) \cite{jfi}, $x\subscriptuet$ represents the cumulative number of RBGs utilized by UE $\UEn$ up to time $t$.
+where the $\varepsilon$ balances the scaled throughput against fairness, which is quantified using Jain's Fairness Index (JFI) \cite{jfi}, $x\subscriptuet$ represents the cumulative number of RBGs utilized by UE $\UEn$ up to time $t$.
 At this equilibrium, the leader's policy is a universal solution to Eq. \eqref{eq: long-term bs unity}, anticipating that all followers will adhere to their best-response policies.

 where $\bm{\pi}^\ast_u = (\{\pi^\ast\subscriptuet\}_{i\in\mathcal{I}_t})$.

 Consequently, the problem is to find a set of policies $(\pi^\ast\subscriptbst,\{\pi^\ast\subscriptuet\}_{i\in\mathcal{I}_t})$ that constitutes an expected Stackelberg equilibrium (ESE) over $\mathbb{D}(I)$, where no player has an incentive to unilaterally deviate from their policy.
 Solving such an equilibrium is nontrivial due to the implicit coupling of utilities and the high-dimensional state–action space, which renders traditional optimization intractable.
 While MARL is a promising alternative, its fixed architectures fail to generalize to a dynamic environment.
 To address this, we propose an LLM-driven MARL framework that jointly leverages MARL's exploratory power and LLMs' generalization capability to learn robust equilibria, as detailed in the following section.